 On the other hand, we would like to speak grammatically.
 And here it turns out that the best way is not to learn grammatical rules, but to memorise whole example sentences, such as the one above.
 After learning a dozen or so sentences representing a given grammatical issue, our brain is able to produce the rule itself, so that more often than not we use it in conversation without knowing it consciously – exactly like in our mother tongue.

-If you are interested in the details, we invite you to read the article “Why should a foreign language be learned in whole sentences?”
+If you are interested in the details, we invite you to read the article “The best way to learn a foreign language is through sentences“

 Separate compound verbs